Alfie Stewart (footballer)

-Alfie Stewart (born 31 July 2006) is a Scottish footballer who currently plays as a midfielder for Scottish League One side, Inverness Caledonian Thistle, on loan from Scottish Premiership side Aberdeen.
+Alfie Stewart (born 31 July 2006) is a Scottish footballer who currently plays as a midfielder for Scottish Championship club Inverness Caledonian Thistle on loan from Scottish Premiership side Aberdeen.

 Club career

 Aberdeen

 Stewart started his career with the youth team of Aberdeenshire Amateur Football Association side, Newtonhill AFC, before joining Aberdeen's academy rising through the ranks before being promoted to the senior team.

 In January 2024, Stewart was loaned out to Scottish League Two side, Peterhead.

 In January 2025, Stewart was loaned out to Scottish League One side, Inverness Caledonian Thistle, alongside fellow Don, Alfie Bavidge.

 On 15 July 2025, Stewart returned to Inverness Caledonian Thistle on a half season loan, making his second debut for the club on the same day in a 2–0 home win over Elgin City in the League Cup.

+During the 2025–26 season, Stewart played an important role in helping his side win the League One title, with the trophy and promotion to Scottish Championship being secured on the final day of the season with a 2–1 win over Hamilton Academical.
+His performances across the season drew significant attention, and he was subsequently nominated for the PFA Scotland League One Player of the Year award.